|

 -

-have had their fun, and as all my plants are open pollinated, aquilegias and
+The bees have had their fun, and as all

-many other cultivars cannot to guaranteed to come true to type, I select seed
+guaranteed to come true to type, I select seed from the correct seed parent.

-Often, I may only have a few packets of seed of a certain type.
-I don’t say which are in
+may only have a few packets of seed of a certain type.
+So please give plenty of

-even double that amount.
+sometimes even double that amount.

 PHOTOGRAPHS are great, but COLOURS aren't always perfect: eg understand that